Davies Park

 Davies Park is a sporting venue in the suburb of West End in Brisbane, Queensland, Australia.
+It is grass.
 It is located at the corner of Jane St, Montague Road & Riverside Drive, West End.
-It is the home ground of the Souths Logan Magpies, a rugby league team that competes in the Queensland Cup.
+It is the home ground of the Souths Logan Magpies, a rugby league team that competes in the Queensland Cup, and West End Football Club (Soccer) that compete in Football Queensland competitions.

 History

 Six acres of land was purchased by John Hardgrave in 1860.
 Brisbane City Council took over the land from owner Phillip Hardgrave in the 1880s.
 In 1901 Davies Park was developed.

 During the 1920s and early 1930s, Davies Park also played host to Motorcycle speedway, including hosting the Australian Solo Championship for both 2¾ hp and 3½ hp bikes in 1929.